ShadowsocksR-Live/overtls/readme.md

 [中文版](readme-cn.md)

-overtls is [SOCKS5](https://en.wikipedia.org/wiki/SOCKS#SOCKS5) type proxy software, which realizes data transmission through TLS inside the software and supports TCP and UDP traffic forwarding at the same time.
+overtls is a [SOCKS5](https://en.wikipedia.org/wiki/SOCKS#SOCKS5) type proxy, which implements data transmission through TLS and supports TCP and UDP traffic forwarding at the same time.

 The function is complete and the code is concise, and the core function is 1200 lines of code in total.